mindis/snowplow.github.com/_posts/2013-05-29-dealing-with-hadoops-small-files-problem.md

 ---
 layout: blog-post
 shortenedlink: Rob Slifka's Elasticity
-title: Dealing with Hadoop's small file problem
+title: Dealing with Hadoop's small files problem
 tags: hadoop small-file hdfs
 author: Alex
 category: Inside the Plow
 ---

-Hadoop has a serious Small Files Problem.
+Hadoop has a serious Small File Problem.
 It's widely known that Hadoop struggles to run MapReduce jobs that involve thousands of small files: Hadoop much prefers to crunch through tens or hundreds of files sized at or around the magic 128 megabytes.
 The technical reasons for this are well explained in this [Cloudera blog post] [cloudera-small-files] - what is less well understood is how badly small files can slow down your Hadoop job, and what to do about it.

 <img src="/static/img/blog/2013/05/plowing-small-files.jpg" />